-Item Description Expansion Port 1 Interface detected on the first expansion port.
-Expansion Port 2 Interface detected on the second expansion port.
+Item Description Expansion Port 1 Expansion port fitted to the position 1 (None indicates that this position is equipped with no port).
+Expansion Port 2 Expansion port fitted to the position 2 (None indicates that this position is equipped with no port).
 Binary Input 0 State of the first binary input.
 Binary Input 1 State of the second binary input.
-Binary Input 2 State of the third binary input.
-Binary Input 3 State of the fourth binary input.
-Binary Output 0 State of the first binary output.
-Binary Output 1 State of the second binary output.
+Binary Output State of binary output.